 After previously using the Thrustmaster 458 Spider with extremely clicky paddle shifters, it was great to see Logitech has engineered the G920’s to be much quieter.
 Made from stainless steel, their build quality is solid and will happily handle even the most aggressive driving session, but at a fraction of the volume, gear shifts won’t wake people sleeping in the next room.

 After unboxing the wheel and pedals, in less than 20 minutes I was racing.
-This setup, included connecting the power and pedals to the very well thought out connectors in the base of the steering wheel housing.
-This cable management is fantastic and the designers should be applauded, allowing cables to be discreetly run along the metal frame of the racing rig.
+This setup, included connecting the power and pedals to the very well-thought-out connectors in the base of the steering wheel housing.
+This cable management is fantastic and the designers should be applauded, for allowing cables to be discreetly run along the metal frame of the racing rig.

-Mounting the wheel and pedals to the GT Ultimate V2 racing simulator was made easy thanks to the screw mounts and build-in clamps.
-Initially I used the clamps as they came, but quickly worked out my knees where glancing them far too often.
-I needed to reduce the depth of these clamps and thankfully Logitech though of this, allowing the removal of plastic sections that accommodation for thinner desks.
-Without the extenders, the clamps at the front of the wheel, my knees no longer hit and after some more tweaking I was comfortable, a requirement for long sessions of racing.
+Mounting the wheel and pedals to the GT Ultimate V2 racing simulator was made easy thanks to the screw mounts and built-in clamps.
+Initially, I used the clamps as they came, but quickly worked out my knees where glancing them far too often.
+I needed to reduce the depth of these clamps and thankfully Logitech though of this, allowing the removal of plastic sections that accommodated for thinner desks.
+Without the extenders, the clamps at the front of the wheel, my knees no longer hit and after some more tweaking, I was comfortable, a requirement for long sessions of racing.

-To disassemble the setup, it’s really undo 2 bolts from the pedals, two bolts from the wheel and then undo the clamps.
+To disassemble the setup, it’s really just undoing 2 bolts from the pedals, two bolts from the wheel and then undo the clamps.
 These clamps have buttons in the top, one on each side.
 Just push down and twist to pop up, then use them as a handle to undo the clamps.
-Not something you’d want to do everyday, but if you needed to take it to a friends for the weekend, it’s easy enough.
+Not something you’d want to do every day, but if you needed to take it to a friends for the weekend, it’s easy enough.

 Testing the wheel and pedals meant testing a range of supported titles, the list is actually pretty impressive.
 It really is a great time to be a racer.
 Forza 5, Forza Horizon 2, Forza 6, Project Cars, F1 2015 and that’s just the Xbox One.
 On the PC side of things, you’ve got a long list, but we spend time mostly with iRacing.com (basically because it has Bathurst).